vectordotdev/vector/rfcs/2020-04-15-wasm-foreign-modules.md

 Currently, each language requires as separate runtime, and possibly separate integration subtleties like needing to call a [GC](https://github.com/timberio/vector/pull/1990).
-It would be highly convenient if we could focus our efforts on one consistent API for all languages, and spend this time saved providing a better, faster, more safe experience.
+It would be highly convenient if we could focus our efforts on one consistent API for all languages, and spend this time saved providing a better, faster, safer experience.

-### A Plugin System
+### Modularized functionality

 As Vector grows and supports more integrations, our binary size and build complexity will inevitable grow.
 In informal discussions we've previously noted the [module system of Terraform](https://www.terraform.io/docs/commands/init.html).